What is Cartilage and What Does it Do?

 What parts of the body have cartilage?

 You can find cartilage throughout the human body!
-Here are just a few important body parts with cartilage.
+Here are just a few important body parts with special cushions.

 Between joints

-Since bones are hard on the outside, they need cartilage to cushion your joints – the places where your bones connect and move together.
+Since bones are hard on the outside, they need cartilage to cushion your joints, where bones connect and move together.

 Knee joint anatomy - labeled bone diagram